zhangdomi/predicting-denver-temperature/README.md

 - [Conclusion](#conclusion)

 ## Introduction
+Ever wondered what the temperature is going to be in Denver tomorrow and didn't want to open your weather app to check it?
+Or perhaps you are an active user of Kalshi and wanted to make more accurate predictions?
+Well, this project might serve as a guideline for both as I'm trying to explore the temperature of Denver.
-Accurate forecasts of daily average temperature are crucial for a wide range of applications -- from optimizing energy demand and crop management to planning outdoor events and ensuring public safety.
+Accurate forecasts of daily average temperature are crucial for a wide range of applications -- from optimizing energy demand and crop management to planning outdoor events and ensuring public safety and (of course) making accurate bets on Kalshi.
 In this project, I gather over six decades of historical meteorological data from Boulder, Colorado (1960–2024) to build a model that predicts each day’s average temperature for 2024 based solely on past temperature records and a handful of engineered features.
 By leveraging a pipeline of data cleaning, feature engineering, and linear modeling techniques, I aim to quantify how much of the variability in tomorrow’s temperatures can be explained by the climatological norm and recent trends.

 This project investigates the question of **what is the average temperature of each day in 2024** and whether this is something we can predict using a linear model.